wp-plugins/flickr-tag/readme.txt

 Tested up to: 2.7
 Stable tag: trunk

-Insert Flickr sets, tags or individual photos in your posts by using a special tag.
+Insert Flickr sets, tags, photostreams, group pools or individual photos into your posts using a special Wordpress tag.

 == Description ==

-When I started using WordPress for my blog, I had a hard time finding a [Flickr][] plugin that didn't download all the photos onto my server, have them appear in a separate gallery, or otherwise look totally horrible.
+When I started using WordPress for my blog, I had a hard time finding a [Flickr][] plugin that didn't download all the photos onto my server, have them appear in a separate gallery out of context from my post, or otherwise look totally horrible.
 I just wanted something simple.
-I wanted thumbnails to show, and I wanted to be able to put them "inline" in my posts.
-Keep the photos and discussion on Flickr, as far as I'm concerned.
-I couldn't find anybody to share my design goals.
-My solution was to write my own plugin, and this is it!
+Keep the photos themselves and discussion on Flickr, as far as I'm concerned.
+I couldn't find anybody to share my design goals, and Flickr Tag was born.

+*I CAN NO LONGER DEDICATE TIME TO MAINTAIN THIS PROJECT.
+IF YOU'D LIKE TO BECOME A MAINTAINER, CONTACT ME!*

 [Flickr]: http://www.flickr.com